 Tonguing patterns in Irish traditional music (i.e. jigs & reels)

-When playing 4/4 signature tunes such as reels, there’s no rule of thumb as it mostly depends on the melody itself.
+When playing 4/4 signature tunes such as reels, there’s no rule of thumb as it usually depends on the melody itself.
 Sometimes, you want to use your tongue on odd eighth notes only, avoiding to tongue the even notes.
 Or the opposite, use your tongue on even notes only and skip the odd ones.
 To make this more clear, since a reel is a 1-2-3-4 rhythmical phrase, we may want to use the tongue on notes 1 & 3.
 Or the opposite: 2 & 4.
-The idea of this approach is not to tongue consecutive notes.

 There is, however, another widely used pattern, which is to tongue the notes 2 & 3 and skip tonguing on 1 & 4.
 Frankly, there are a lot of combinations that may fit the melody and you’ll get a sense of it mostly by listening to Irish traditional music.